SanekGamer007/InfinityTools/README.md

 Infinity Launcher (formerly Infinity Tools) was a user-friendly way to run jailbreaks on GFN (GeForce Now).

-The launcher would download all the necessary programs so you could start gaming in no time!

 ## License

 If you use anything from this project, credit us.